James-GitHub11/NarrativeProject-James-/README.md

 -Most of HP system has been implemented --> all the timers seem to be working -Added LivingRoom2 and a checkpoint bool to help transition to the new livingroom2.
 -

+April 24:
+Tried repeatedly to implement the save system, but it would not work.
+-It will display the relevent information such as: player name, player room, and playerHP -However, the load system won't work properly.